TanStack/query/docs/src/pages/reference/useQuery.md

   - The failure count for the query.
   - Incremented every time the query fails.
   - Reset to `0` when the query succeeds.
+  - Reset to `0` when refetchInterval is invoked.
 - `refetch: (options: { throwOnError: boolean, cancelRefetch: boolean }) => Promise<UseQueryResult>`
   - A function to manually refetch the query.
   - If the query errors, the error will only be logged.
 If you want an error to be thrown, pass the `throwOnError: true` option